January 2018 Edition:

 This workshop is specifically designed for 5-12th grade formal classroom educators, of all subjects.
 Educators will be doing hands on investigations, such as macroinvertebrates, plant hikes, water ecology and monitoring, bird lessons and much more in the hopes of taking this learned knowledge back to their classrooms.

 Interested in attending this workshop?
 Check out this flyer for more information.

 Ready to register?
 Please email firstname.lastname@example.org with your full name, phone number, school/affiliation and grade levels and subjects taught.
 Hurry!
 Workshop capacity is 20 participants…register today!

 Nebraska Game & Parks Commission t:402.471.5363

 All 5th-grade students (public & private schools) are invited to attend the Nebraska Children’s Groundwater Festival, held at the Central Community College and College Park in Grand Island, NE.
 This educational event brings water and natural resources professionals together to educate students about groundwater conservation.

 Find out more!

 CPNRD-Ron Bishop College Scholarship This program awards $1,000 scholarships to 5 students majoring in or enrolled in a natural resources field and is open to college students and high school seniors.
 Return applicants and recipients are welcome to apply.
 Scholarship Page

-Summer Camps The Central Platte NRD offers $100 scholarships for middle and high school students to attend natural resources-related summer camps.
-CPNRD provides up to $100 per child to aid in registration costs to attend approved the following summer camps.
+Summer Camp Scholarships The Central Platte NRD offers $100 scholarships for middle and high school students to attend natural resources-related summer camps such as ACE and Range Judging camps.
+The NRD provides $100 per child towards registration costs to attend approved summer camps.
 Eligibility Requirement: Students must live within the Central Platte NRD (map).
 For more information on how to receive a summer camp scholarship, email Marcia or call (308) 385-6282.